insqu/sc/UPDATE-unfinished.md

 ```sh
 npx hardhat compile
 ```
-Unless we have already installedn openzeppelin, this will most likely give us an error.
+Unless we have already installed openzeppelin, this will most likely give us an error.

 We need to install the openzeppelin libraries to compile this contract.
 We can do that with the command: